aws-samples/serverless-coffee-workshop/instructions/content/4-Advanced/3-business-metrics-ddb/_index.en.md

 +++
-title = "Business metriecs with SQS and DynamoDB " weight = 1
+title = "Business metrics with SQS and DynamoDB " weight = 1
 pre = "<b>A. </b>"
 +++